Seekiii/seekiii/README.md

 ## Welcome to my GitHub profile! 🌟

-I'm Šeki, a passionate web designer and developer.
+I'm Šeki, a web designer and developer.
 Here you'll find various projects and contributions related to web design, programming, and artificial intelligence.

 ## About Me 🙋‍♂️